Articles on: FAQ

 Selling a fixed set together

-If you want to sell a defined set of products as a single subscribable item (a coffee + filter pack, a starter box, a variety pack), use a Grouped product bundle.
-You choose the components and quantities, and the customer subscribes to the bundle as one product.
-See A Beginner's Guide to Subscription Bundles.
+If you want to sell a defined set of products as a single item (a coffee + filter pack, a starter box, a variety pack), add a Fixed bundle bar to an offer.
+You choose the components, their quantities, and which variants are allowed, and the customer buys the bundle as one product, either one-time or on subscription.
+See Fixed bundle.

 Letting customers choose their own items